 I am back in the Air National Guard!!
 Hurray for officially being employed again!

-Patience’s friend Alina from Basic Training and her husband Jonathon stop to visit in Wichita on their first base in Utah.
+Patience’s friend Alina from Basic Training and her husband Jonathon stop to visit in Wichita on the way to their first base in Utah.
 Check out their blog post here… Jonathon and Alina.

 The weather starts to cool off a bit so we start exploring Wichita more.
 Our favorite area is the river walk by the Keeper of the Plains.